rome/tools/website/src/_includes/docs/linting.md

 #### Safe Fixes

-For some lint errors, the fixes are unambigious and can be applied automatically.
+For some lint errors, the fixes are unambiguous and can be applied automatically.
 Diagnostics that are fixable are indicated with a label that appears in the header:

 {% include docs/diagnostic-anatomy-fixable.md %}